What is Misfits Market?

-Misfits Market is a produce based box subscription, where food deemed too ugly to sell is instead packaged up and sent out to members, at a fraction of the cost you would pay at the grocery store!
-All food is organic and comes from local farms.
-Their mission is to make healthy food not only affordable but to prevent it from being wasted.
+Misfits Market is a produce-based food rescue service, where food deemed too ugly to sell or excess inventory that can’t sell is instead packaged up and sent out to members, at a fraction of the cost you would pay at the grocery store!
+Almost all produce and other pantry items are organic and come from small, medium, and large local farms across the Americas.
+Misfits Market’s mission is to make healthy food not only affordable but to prevent it from being wasted.

 My Misfits Market Review

-The first box I ordered was the “mischief” (smaller) size, as I wasn’t sure what to expect.
-This starter box costs $19, comes with 10 to 12 pounds of organic mixed fruits and veggies, and retails around $35 – $40.
-It is the perfect size to serve 1 to 2 people for one week.
+The first box I ordered was the “mischief” (smaller) size, as I wasn’t sure what to expect (again this is no longer an option).
+At the time, this starter box cost $19, and it came with 10 to 12 pounds of organic mixed fruits and veggies retailing around $35 – $40.
+It was the perfect size to serve 1 to 2 people for one week.

 My first box did not take long to arrive.
 I received notification of shipment and the package was at my doorstep the next day.
 My kids excitedly helped me go through the contents of the well-packaged box.
 Here is a picture of all we received that week:

 I was so impressed with the contents, much of which didn’t look ugly to me one bit!
 Maybe I’m not as picky as “typical” shoppers but in all honesty, I would have bought much of this at the supermarket.